mfeq/Qstroke/README.md

 This program is part of the [MFEK project](https://github.com/mfeq/MFEK/).

-Qstroke takes UFO `.glif` files and applies path stroking algorithms to them.
+`MFEKstroke` takes UFO `.glif` files and applies path stroking algorithms to them.
 Currently only pattern-along-path (PaP) is provided.

 ## Pattern Along Path
 ### As seen in MFEK/glif…